Injury Prevention Desloge, MO

 • Reduced balance

-When you initially visit our injury prevention professionals in Desloge, MO, we’ll evaluate your medical records and analyze your current movement health, strength, and flexibility.
-Then, alongside with your physician or any other medical professionals involved in your treatment, we’ll come up with a personalized game plan been proven to work through research and studies to get your movement health to reach its potential.
+At our initial injury prevention appointment in Desloge, MO, we’ll go through your medical records and analyze your current movement health, strength, and flexibility.
+Then, in concert with with your doctor or any additional providers treating you, we’ll develop a tailored game plan based on empirically-backed research and studies to get your movement back on track.

 Posture Dysfunction